 The seeds in each grid cell of the Dispersed Seeds grid are treated separately for predation, according to their local neighborhood composition.
-The relative basal area of each species is calculated, from the total basal area of individuals within Neighborhood Predation - Neighborhood Search Radius (m) meters of the grid cell center that have a DBH greater than Neighborhood Predation - Minimum Neighbor DBH (cm).
+The relative basal area of each species is calculated, from the total basal area of individuals within Neighborhood Predation - Neighbor where Y is the proportion of that species' seed that is eaten, and p0 is either the Neighborhood Predation - Masting ''p0'' or the Neighborhood Predation - Non-Masting ''p0'' parameter for that species.
+X is calculated as follows:

+Search Radius (m) meters of the grid cell center that have a DBH greater than Neighborhood Predation - Minimum Neighbor DBH (cm).
 The amount of seed eaten for each species is calculated as: